aliclark/gnocchi/README.md

  * Drop or inject any packets on the network

 Gnocchi does not defend against an adversary who can both read and arbitrarily inject on the network.

-Such an adversary could allow the knock to go ahead and quickly connect to the now opened service with injected syn TCP packet and reading the TCP syn/ack of the server.

-No port knocking systems can defend against this attack, however Gnocchi only allows a single syn packet through, so the valid user will have some feedback when their own session fails to connect (bearing in mind that normal packet loss can have the same effect).
+Such an adversary is capable of hijacking or spoofing a TCP session from the client, and no port knocking daemon can protect against this.

+Instead, port knocking should be used to firewall against other hosts on the internet, where restricting access to a fixed source IP would not possible (eg. you have a dynamic IP address).

 Countermeasures:
  * The packet must be signed by a key belonging to the client